A level Photography

 Photography - lens and light based media

-The course offers a fine-art, innovative and exciting approach to photography and will encourage experimentation with technology, media, materials, techniques and processes.
-Contextual understanding will support your project work through research tasks and investigations into historical and contemporary photographers/artists.
-Discussion and seminars will develop your critical and analytical skills which will then be applied in annotating and explaining your working practices.
+During this course you will learn how to use a Digital SLR camera and digital and analogue (traditional darkroom) processing and printing technology.
+The course offers an innovative and exciting approach to photography and will encourage experimentation with technology, media, materials, techniques and processes.
+Contextual understanding through research and investigations into historical and contemporary photographers and artists, will support your project work.
+Discussion and seminars, along with tutor facilitation will develop your critical thinking and analytical skills, which will then be applied to project work.

 You will explore:

-- Portraiture/Studio Photography/ Fashion Photography
+- Portraiture and Fashion Photography

-- Experimental Imagery/Fine Art Photography
+- Experimental Imagery and Fine Art Photography

 - Traditional Darkroom Photography